Robert Lucas (governor): Iowa Territorial Governor, 1838–1841

+Personal life

+He married Elizabeth Brown, his landlord's daughter, on April 4, 1810.
+The couple had a daughter, Minerva, in 1811.
+Elizabeth died in 1812.
+He remarried, to Friendly Ashley Summer, on March 7, 1816.

 Death and legacy

-Lucas was buried in Oakland Cemetery in Iowa City, Iowa.
+Lucas died in Iowa City and was buried in Oakland Cemetery in Iowa City, Iowa.

 Lucas' retirement house in Iowa City, Plum Grove, is maintained by the state as a monument to Lucas.